 - blood-thinning medicines e.g. warfarin

-- danazol (medicine to treat heavy menstrual bleeding and breast disorders)
+- danazol (medicine to treat endometriosis [abnormal growth of tissues outside the womb] and breast disorders)

 This list does not include all medicines that may interact with Gliclazide.

 Always notify your doctor and pharmacist if you are taking any other medicines, including herbal tonics such as traditional Chinese medicines, supplements and medicines that you buy without a prescription.

 It is important to maintain a healthy diet and weight to help keep your diabetes under control.